polterguy/polterguy.github.io/documentation/magic.lambda.mime/index.md

       content:Foo bar
 ```

-You can encrypt and sign the message in one go, by adding both a private **[sign]** key and its password, in addition to a public
+You can encrypt and sign the message in one go, by adding both a private **[sign]** key and its password,
-encryption key, using **[encrypt]**.
-If you wish to encrypt the same message for multiple recipients, you can add a collection
+in addition to a public encryption key, using **[encrypt]**.
+If you wish to encrypt the same message for
-of public PGP keys that will be used to encrypt the message, such as follows.
+multiple recipients, you can add a collection of public PGP keys that will be used to encrypt the message,
+such as the following illustrates.

 ```
 mime.create